What are Ranking Metrics?

 |Cancellation rate||This is the percentage of owner/manager initiated cancellations over the last 365 days and your rank within your listing’s market.|

-If a traveler contacts you to cancel their reservation, encourage them to use the Request Cancellation process in their traveler account.
+If a traveler contacts you to cancel their reservation, encourage them to cancel their reservation or request cancellation from their account.
 This will help to distinguish between traveler initiated and owner/manager initiated cancellations.
 Cancelling a traveler's reservation on your own is a poor experience.
 We encourage you to avoid cancelling on travelers unless absolutely necessary.

 |Review count||Review count is the number of reviews you have received over the past 365 days.
 Reviews are important to travelers when choosing a property.
 Request reviews from your travelers from your account after each stay to increase this metric.|